-As part of the citywide Large Single Family Home Design Study, the City has prepared new zoning standards for the Culver Crest hillside neighborhood.
-The recommendations include reductions in building height, restrictions on building floor area relative to the degree of hillside slope and new hillside grading restrictions.
-The hillside grading restrictions require amendment to the Building Code, which necessitates adoption of a new hillside grading ordinance by the City Council ("Hillside Grading Ordinance").
+As part of the citywide Large Single Family Home Design Study, which included research of options for regulating the development and construction in hillside neighborhoods pursuant to the current moratorium on the issuance of building permits in the Lower and Upper Culver Crest Hillside Neighborhoods, the City's consultant prepared new zoning standards for reductions in building height, restrictions on building floor area relative to the degree of hillside slope and recommendations on hillside grading restrictions.
+These recommended hillside grading restrictions require amendment to CCMC Chapter 15.02, Buildings, Structures and Equipment ("Hillside Grading Ordinance").

-A draft Grading Ordinance is being prepared that establishes a new "H" Hillside designation to address unique hillside building conditions on lots where any existing slope is equal to and steeper than 15% and subject to the requirement for a grading permit.
-The proposed restrictions apply to all properties shown on the attached map, which shall be included with the Grading Ordinance and certain other hillside properties that are subject to the hillside grading requirements ("Hillside Map").
+The proposed Hillside Grading Ordinance establishes a new Hillside "H" Designation to address unique hillside building conditions on lots where the existing slope on any portion of that lot is equal to or steeper than 15% and subject to the requirement for a grading permit.
+The proposed restrictions apply to all properties shown on the attached Hillside Grading Map (Attachment 2), as set forth in the Hillside Grading Ordinance, and certain other hillside properties that are subject to the hillside grading requirements.

-1. Hillside "H" Designation
+1. Hillside "H" Grading Designation

-All properties shown on the Hillside Map and other hillside properties that are subject to the requirements of the Culver City Municipal Code ("CCMC") will be designated "H" Hillside.
-The "H" designation requires that hillside properties are designed and constructed in accordance with appropriate grading and drainage standards.
+All properties shown on the Hillside "H" Grading Designation Area map and other hillside properties that are subject to the requirements of the proposed Ordinance would have the Hillside "H" Grading Designation.
+Such designation requires that hillside properties are designed and constructed in accordance with appropriate grading and drainage standards.
 The "H" designation:

-- Applies to hillside lots where any existing slope is equal to and steeper than 15%; - Is recorded on City building records; - Requires a topographic survey with plan submittal; - Requires a geotechnical and geological report with plan submittal; and - Allows a property owner to appeal the "H" designation to the Planning Commission where it can be shown, with a detailed topographic survey prepared by a licensed civil engineer or land surveyor, that a lot does not contain slopes in excess of 15%.
+- Applies to a lot where any portion of the existing slope is equal to or steeper than 15%; - Is recorded on City building records; - Requires a topographic survey with project plan submittal; - Requires a geotechnical and geological report with grading plan submittal; and - Allows a property owner to appeal the "H" designation to the Planning Commission where it can be shown, with a detailed topographic survey prepared by a licensed civil engineer or land surveyor, that said lot does not contain any slope equal to or steeper than 15%.